Carbon emissions profiling

 Australian exporters of goods and services may find that they are classified as Scope 3 emitters for compliance with environmental regulations imposed on their overseas customers.
 The type of their obligation will vary considerably across industry sectors and the location of the overseas importer.

+For example, the European Union has legislated a Carbon Border Adjustment Mechanism that comes into effect on 1 January 2026.
 The level of tax applied will depend on the emissions embodied in each product, and on the difference between the prevailing EU price and any carbon price paid in the production country.
-(The price of one tonne of carbon dioxide in the Australian voluntary market reached $42.50 in November 2024; the EU CBAM levy is expected to reach AUD 150).

 Carbon offsets